bigdatagenomics/adam/docs/source/50_cli.md

   negative strand.
 Conflicts with `-only_positive_strands`.
 * `-only_positive_strands`: Only computes coverage for reads aligned on the positive strand.
 Conflicts with `-only_negative_strands`.
+* `-sort_lexicographically`: Sorts coverage by position.
+Contigs are ordered lexicographically.
+Only applies if running with `-collapse`.

 ## Conversion tools {#conversions}